ochoa-josue/Linear-Regression-Model/README.md

 ## Description

-This repository contains my attempt on implementing a linear regression model similar to that of sklearn's.
+This repository contains my implementation of a simple linear regression model, inspired by the design and approach of SKLearn's linear regression functionality.
 This project aims to demonstrate a fundamental understanding of the linear regression algorithm, its mathematical foundations, and practical applications.

 ## Installation